CoelestiaSeqor/osTicket-prereqs/README.md

 <p>

 Step 7: Open IIS as an Admin and Register PHP
+- Click on the windows button and type "IIS"
 - Open Internet Information Services (IIS) as an administrator.
-- Register PHP by clicking on the server name and double-clicking "PHP Manager".
+- Register PHP by clicking on the server name (Vm-osticket\labuser) under the "Connections tab, and double-clicking "PHP Manager".
 - Click "Register new PHP version" and browse to the PHP installation directory (C:\PHP).

 </p>